70Gage70/CoherentLagrangianVortices/README.md

 ## Background

 A script for computing *coherent Lagrangian vortex* (CLV) boundaries from flows defined on curved surfaces in arbitrary coordinates.
 It uses geodesic vortex detection[^1] as implemented in the Julia package [CoherentStructures.jl](https://github.com/CoherentStructures/CoherentStructures.jl), a software tool for automated CLV detection based on line-field theory[^2] [^3].
 The script `clv.jl` allows one to define the metric consistent with coordinate representation of the velocity field data input.
-It also fixes some issues with interpolations as originally implemented in the original [CoherentStructures.jl](https://github.com/CoherentStructures/CoherentStructures.jl).
-The input and output formats can be modified.
+It also fixes some issues with interpolations as originally implemented in [CoherentStructures.jl](https://github.com/CoherentStructures/CoherentStructures.jl).
 While the data included for testing pertain to stratospheric flow, the surfaces on which flow is defined can include coastlines.

 ## Usage